Project Setup

 Rell

-directories over to your project.
+directories to your project.
 The remaining client

 contains